Oracle Scratchpad

 2. If you must use hints, then assume you’ve used them incorrectly.

 You will appreciate from these guidelines that I don’t really approve of using hints.
-The only reason that I leave them in place on a producton system is when I’m sure that there is no alternative safe mechanism for making the optimizer do what I want.
+The only reason that I leave them in place on a production system is when I’m sure that there is no alternative safe mechanism for making the optimizer do what I want.
+(And that does mean that I will use hints sometimes on a production system.)

 What I use them for on test systems is to check whether a particular execution plan is actually possible, and to track down bugs in the optimizer.

-Finally, for the purposes of education, I use them to demonstrate execution plans without having craft data sets and set database parameters so make a plan appear ’spontaneously’.
+Finally, for the purposes of education, I use them to demonstrate execution plans without first having to craft data sets and set database parameters to make a plan appear ‘spontaneously’.

 Always be cautious about adding hints to production systems.